Postgres temp writes check for spill-heavy queries

 The report points to EXPLAIN (ANALYZE, BUFFERS), query shape review, index review, and controlled work_mem testing instead of recommending broad production memory changes.

-Read-only boundary
+evidence-focused boundary

 Database Optimization Tool does not monitor in real time, change work_mem, or rewrite queries automatically.
 It provides evidence-gated findings for engineers to verify.